Museum of Transport and Technology: Old Time Transport Museum

 MOTAT's origins began with the Old Time Transport Preservation League, an organisation established in 1957 by tram enthusiast Graham Stewart and his cousin-in-law, Merv Sterling.
 Stewart approached the Auckland Transport Board in 1956, hoping to preserve one of the final trams operating in Auckland, the 'Queen Mary' (tram No. 253), which operated on the Onehunga line.
 After the closure of the line, the Auckland Transport Board presented the vehicle to Stewart, after finding no other organisations interested in caring for the tram.

-In May 1957, Stewart transported the tram to a plot of land in Matakohe, Northland, owned by cousin-in-law, Merv Sterling, and together they established the Old Time Transport Preservation League, a society which operated the Old Time Transport Museum.
-In June 1957, Merv Sterling's uncle Richard Sterling, a former tram operator, purchased Tram No. 248, a vehicle which he had been the first motorman for when it began service in 1938.
-Planning to turn the tram into a play room for his children, Stewart convinced Merv to preserve the vehicle, and send it to the museum at Matakohe.
-The two trams were joined over the next two years by three trams from Wellington, an 1891 steam train engine from Whanganui, a Dunedin cable car and a de Havilland Tiger Moth, with the league also planning to establish a blacksmith shop.
+In May 1957, Stewart transported the tram to a plot of land in Matakohe, Northland, owned by cousin-in-law, Sterling, and together they established the Old Time Transport Preservation League, a society which operated the Old Time Transport Museum.
+In June 1957, Sterling's uncle Richard Sterling, a former tram operator, purchased Tram No. 248, a vehicle which he had been the first motorman for when it began service in 1938.
+Planning to turn the tram into a play room for his children, Stewart convinced Merv Sterling to preserve the vehicle, and send it to the museum at Matakohe.
+The two trams were joined over the next two years by three trams from Wellington, an 1891 Baldwin steam tram motor from Whanganui, a Dunedin cable car and a de Havilland Tiger Moth, with the league also planning to establish a blacksmith shop.

 As the museum was soon running out of space for vehicles, the Old Time Transport Preservation League began discussions with different local bodies to move the collection elsewhere.
 In 1960, the league asked the Whangarei Borough Council, who declined the offer.
 In the same year, the league was assisted by Frank Simpson, who, working together with the Royal Aeronautical Society of New Zealand and the Auckland Historical Society, successfully lobbying the Auckland City Council to establish a national transport, aeronautics and technology museum in Auckland.
 The former site of the Old Time Transport Museum became the Kauri Museum, which opened in 1962.